ssmiller25/blast/README.md

 ## Vision and Goals

 My vision is a cluster that I can throw random hardware at, and that hardware will be installed and configured for use.
-The hardware itself can be cheap, or high-end.
-Broken out, other goals are:

-- **Stability on the network layer:**  Make sure the family can continue to work and play to the best extent possible!
-- **Backup and redundancy:**  Reduce and eliminate any single points of failure
-- **Ability to experiment with newer technologies:**  It is a home lab
-- **Ability to run older OSes for specific purposes:**  Should be able to spin up as wide a variety of OS architectures as necessary.
+Any class of hardware will work, as long as it runs Linux.

 ## Preliminary Plans

 - *v1.0.0* - MVP
+  - Simple secrets (Kustomize based overlays from this cluster, stored in local repo)
+  - Distributed Storage (Longhorn, RWOnce only for now)
+  - Local Repo (Gitea) - For overlay configuration, and secrets NOT stores accessibly
+  - Manual installation, with config.yaml kept in repo
+- *v1.5.0* - MVP PXE
-  - PXE Bootable Install from k3s
+  - PXE Bootable Install from k3s (90% done with PXE boot, but need to make it more consumable)
-  - Distributed Storage
+  - config.yaml in Matchbox
 - *v2.0.0* - Airgap
   - Airgap installation possible
-- *v3.0.0* - Streamlined
+- *v3.0.0* - Auto-installation
+  - Process to onboard new PXE booted hardware in an automated fashion.
+  - PROBABLY some sort of Operator on top of matchbox that auto-configurs systems
+- Appwork - Ongoing
   - Management GUI in place
   - More app buildout/refinement

 ## Architecture